DarkmatterVale/regex4dummies/README.md

 - Simple to use.
 Just install this library, and import it into whatever scripts you would like to use it with

+## Roadmap

+As of 6/28/15, this is what is left to complete:

+- High Priority ( short-term, completed within 3 months ):
+  - Docs
+    - A place that shows the docs in a nice, neat, user friendly way
+  - Examples
+    - All functions need to have specific examples on how to use them.
+These examples need to be specific and easy to understand
+  - Parsers
+    - nltk
+      - Update custom-made grammatical parser to be more effective and retrieve additional information
+    - pattern
+      - Implement additional information gathering
+      - Implement a more effective way to compare sentences to get better results.
+Currently, only if the subject, verb, and objects are the same will the two sentences be considered the same.
+This is good for many situations, but when comparing complex sentences, this will get a little tricky
+- Medium/Long Priority ( mid-term and long-term, hopefully completed within a year ):
+  - Machine Learning implemented-this will allow the parser to learn different "styles" of grammatical syntax, helping it be more accurate

 ## Usage

 To see how to use this library, please see the Wiki part of this Github repository.